C2SM/c2sm.github.io/docs/datasets/ecmwf_data_cube.md

 The ECMWF Data Cube is currently set up on AlpsB.

 !!! warning
-New and under construction, no official CSCS information yet
+New and work in progress, not all information might be up to data at all times

 AlpsB is a storage system at the ECMWF Data Center in Bologna.
 Storage-focused system, data hypercube, ½ Pb of fast SSD storage, 2Pb of “slow” storage